jcmalott/steam_wishlist_deals/README.md

 # Steam Deals

-Allows users with a steam account to view deals for games on their wishlist or library. https://store.steampowered.com/account/
+Allows users with a Steam account to view deals for games on their wishlist or library.<br>
+https://store.steampowered.com/account/

 ## Table of Contents